 Old Fashioned Brownies

 A rich, dark chocolate brownie with a soft chewy center, firm edges and a crackly top.
-Easy and simple to make using just one bowl.
+These old fashioned brownies are easy and simple to make using just one bowl.

 - Prep Time: 20 mins